Harry the Husky

 Harry the Husky is the athletic mascot for the University of Washington and is one of two mascots utilized by the university, with the other being the live mascot Dubs II.
-Harry the Husky has two other siblings: Hendrix the Husky who lives in UW Tacoma, and Holly the Husky who lives in UW Bothell.
+Harry the Husky has two other siblings: Hendrix the Husky of UW Tacoma, and Holly the Husky of UW Bothell.

 History

-The university's first mascot was Sunny Boy, a 3 ft, gold-painted statuette representing an illustration frequently appearing in Columns, which – at the time – was a student-published campus humor magazine (presently Columns is the title of the University of Washington Alumni Magazine).
+The university's first mascot was Sunny Boy, a 3 ft, gold-painted statuette representing an illustration frequently appearing in the pages of Sun Dodger, a student-published campus humor magazine.
 The mascot was introduced in 1921 and retired three years later when it got lost in Bush Auditorium, and the university adopted the nickname "Huskies."

 In 1922, the university began using live sled dogs as its mascots, first a non-hereditary line of Siberian Huskies and, beginning in 1961, a hereditary line of Alaskan Malamutes, which are a different breed of dog from the husky.
 Due to the size of the animals, difficulties of travel, logistics, and handler schedules, the mascots generally only appear at home football games.